 Click on the go control to execute the code and modify the URLs for all images in the posts.
 This will also- impact any other ‘hard coded’ links that existed in the posts that were suggested to the original site.

 Below are before and after images of the modifications made.
 Note that the image paths are shown in the lower left-hand corners of the images.
 You can see how they changed to the new site name after the SQL code run.

 A few important points you need to know

 - Maybe the images have the old URLs reserved in the database.
 So you have to modify all the old URLs to recall the new URL.
 You can use a plugin for this.

 - Moving a site from one domain to a different domain needs you to replace the domain name in all the links in posts/pages.
 This can be accomplished using a database search and restore.

 You must use the migration plugin if you are not knowledgeable about the database updates needed

-To full up, images can disappear from the WordPress website through migration due to many explanations.
+To fill up, images can disappear from the WordPress website through migration due to many explanations.
 It is necessary to determine the actual reason to get the images back.
 Today, we are concerned about common causes that can generate the images to disappear and how our WordPress support brings back images in every case.